-We could not talk about Inclusive Communities without giving space to talk about community networks.
+We could not talk about inclusive communities without giving space to talk about community networks.

-Community networks vary in purpose, attendance, and formality but all offer valuable space for organisations and/or individuals to share and be part of the learning/insights that communities have, and to form place based and action orientated responses to local issues.
-This space we refer to as the 'space of opportunity.'
+Community networks vary in purpose, attendance and formality, but all offer valuable space for organisations and individuals to share and be part of the learning and insights that communities have; to form place-based and action-orientated responses to local issues.
+This space we refer to as the 'space of opportunity'.

-How do Kirklees organisations make the most of the 'space of opportunity' that these networks are creating and how to nurture and develop more of these spaces?
+How do Kirklees organisations make the most of the 'space of opportunity' that these networks are creating and how do we nurture and develop more of these spaces?
 We all need to:

-- Understand when to step in and when to step out of the way - o Identify which groups would welcome Council/Health, and other institutions support to enable, empower and resource, and which groups do not want or need the input. - How to 'show up' and behave at these meetings to try and build equal, supportive and trusting relationships - How to develop trust and nurture relationships rather than create formal structures/systems/assurances - Understand which groups exist at a Place/ Neighbourhood/ hyper-local level
+- Understand when to step in and when to step out of the way. - Identify which groups would or wouldn't welcome council, health and other institutions input and support to enable, empower and resource them. - 'Show up' and behave professionally at these meetings, to try and build equal, supportive and trusting relationships. - Develop trust and nurture relationships, rather than create formal structures, systems or assurances. - Understand which groups exist at a place, neighbourhood or hyper-local level.

-We talk more about community networks and the learning from the pandemic later in the framework, using the learning from our work with networks during the pandemic, to underpin our inclusive approaches.
+We talk more about community networks and the learning from our work with them during the pandemic, later in the framework, using that experience to underpin our inclusive approaches.

-The value of formal and informal networks has informed the rationale for the framework and forms an essential part of local community infrastructure in Kirklees.
+The value of formal and informal networks has influenced the rationale for the framework and forms an essential part of local community infrastructure in Kirklees.